Mahimachavalam009/CI-CD-Pipeline-with-Jenkins-on-AWS-EC2/README.md

 ### Files Overview

 - **pom.xml**: Maven configuration file for managing dependencies and build configuration.
-- **App.java**: The main Java application that outputs "Hello, World!" to the console.
+- **App.java**: The main Java application that includes a simple running application.
+This version will implement a basic command-line interface (CLI) that allows users to interact with the application

 ## Prerequisites